19 August 2022

 Fixed Type Transom Windows

-Fixed transoms windows remain inoperable but add appeal to a home.
+Fixed transoms windows, which is another way to describe direct-set transom windows, remain inoperable but add appeal to a home.
 Depending on the style of home, a fixed transom window can enhance a home’s style by creating the appearance of a bigger entry way.
 Rectangular transom windows can fit in well with Craftsman homes and curved transom windows can pair well with Victorian homes.
 Transoms can also work well with extra wide doors for symmetry.

 Transom Window Pros